daominah/age_of_empires_ror_hd/data2_daominah/aoego/z_AI_tournament_run1.md

 - Choson can mess up their Swordsman train timing.
 - Carthage early mass Camel quickly kill 1 Choson.
   But if Swordsman come out normally, Choson can defend well.
 Priest heal too.
 - Choson power spike with Longswordman kill 2 Carthage in 18 minutes.
 - Later Helepolis is strong vs Swordsman, but Choson has a lot of Priest.
 - Choson win by dominating the timeline.
+- There is a game 0 where all Choson bug Swordsman, record 1 win for Carthage too.

 #### Game 2